 Imaging on llamas and alpacas can be challenging, so it is best to skew the odds in your favour as much as possible.
 This can be done by good preparation.

-– Clip the hair and clean the skin on the animal’s flank, under one of the back legs (in the ‘armpit’ of the back leg).
+– Clean the skin on the animal’s flank, under one of the back legs (in the ‘armpit’ of the back leg).
 You can remove grease (which forms a natural barrier to your ultrasound gel) with alcohol, but be sure to wipe the area with water before applying gel, to prevent the alcohol from damaging the membrane of your transducer.

 – Scan under shelter.
 Light is your enemy, so the darker, the better!
 Particularly on machines like the Scan Pad which have large, smooth and reflective screens, it is imperative that you warn the owner that you will need to scan in the shade.
 In bright sunlight, you will not be able to see anything.
 This is also a problem when scanning goats and sheep.

 – Make sure you are scanning at an appropriate frequency and depth.
 Ideally, use a large convex probe; if you only have a microconvex, then make sure it’s at its lowest frequency setting (usually 3.5MHz, or “HPen” on machines like the Scan Pad).
 Increase your depth when performing your first sweep.
 You can always reduce depth and try increasing frequency once you locate the cria.